onsdag 21. desember 2022

 Ain`t I lucky? :)

 As for the position of Beauty, it needless to point out it`s placement in Disney history.
 It`s been regarded as not only the Cornerstone of the Renaissance.
 But one of the studios most beloved films ever.
-So therefore it was no surprise that Beauty was going to be cherished in a Broadcast Celebration.
-Despite that it`s been celebrated the year after it`s 30th Anniversary (most likely due to the Pandemic, despite how the marketing has made it clear that this year is the Anniversary of it`s well know Best Picture nomination at the Oscar`s, after all).
+So therefore it was no surprise that Beauty was going to be cherished in a Broadcast Celebration in late 2022.
+Despite that it`s been celebrated the year after it`s 30th Anniversary (most likely due to the Pandemic, despite how the marketing has made it clear that 2022 was the Anniversary of it`s well known Best Picture nomination at the Oscar`s, after all).

 General Information About Beauty and the Beast 30th Celebration